Kryszczyn99/Kryszczyn99/README.md

 # 👋 Hello
 My name is Krzysiek, also known as Kryszczyn.
-I graduated in Computer Science from engineering degree with a very good grade at the Lodz University of Technology, Poland.
+I graduated in computer science (engineering degree) with a very good grade at the Lodz University of Technology, Poland.
 I am currently continuing my Master's degree in the same field.

 # About me